 Conclusion

-With all this information, you have a clear understanding of what is the 70% rule in house flipping and when to apply it.
-You need a more detailed expenditure analysis as you make an offer.
+It would help if you had a more detailed expenditure analysis as you make an offer.
 This knowledge will help you to make more informed decisions when planning to invest in real estate.